JasonHyun/MiFoodTech/design/design-journey.md

 - Value of fulfilling client's needs but also adhering to best design practices learned throughout the course
 - Collaboration is key to having a successful project, our team communicated through Facebook messenger and scheduled meetings with lettucemeet to try and keep everyone informed and accommodate everyone's busy schedules
+-Became familiar with pushing and pulling to Git which is a valuable skill for future jobs and internships -Learned to communicate with an actual client to produce a website that will go live and be used to attract investors in the industry.
+This was something new for group members and it taught us how to address Mi's needs and goals

 > 3. Tell us anything else you need us to know for when we're looking at the project.